-- 14.1 Construction Manager shall make his own provision for field office for his own personnel and for incidental use by their Subcontractors.
-Quantity and location are subject to approval of the Consultant and the Owner's Project Manager. - 14.2 Construction Manager is not required to provide a field office for use by the Owner or Consultant.
+14.1 Construction Manager shall make his own provision for field office for his own personnel and for incidental use by their Subcontractors.
+Quantity and location are subject to approval of the Consultant and the Owner's Project Manager.

 ARTICLE 15 TELEPHONE SERVICE